gharivand/gharivand/README.md

 ## 🤔  ABOUT ME?

 I have a strong background in web development, starting with HTML, CSS, and basic JavaScript during my high school years in 2005.
 In university, I obtained an Associate's degree where I further developed my skills in JavaScript, C++, and database management.
-Since 2016, I have been working as a dedicated React Native developer, specializing in creating seamless and engaging mobile applications.
-I am passionate about staying up-to-date with industry advancements and committed to delivering exceptional results in the ever-evolving field of mobile app development.
+Since 2016, I have been working as a dedicated React/React Native developer, specializing in creating seamless and engaging mobile and web applications.
+I am passionate about staying up-to-date with industry advancements and committed to delivering exceptional results in the ever-evolving field of web & mobile app development.

 ## 💬  Portfoliooo  🎵